rathboma/rathboma.github.com/_posts/2014-06-08-sql-engines-for-hadoop.md

 [![drill](/img/drill.png)][drill]

 Oh boy, another one.
 Apache Drill is an open-source 'interactive' SQL query engine for Hadoop.
 It is being pushed by [MapR](http://www.mapr.com/), although they are also now supporting Impala.
 Apache Drill has similar goals to Impala and Presto -- fast interactive queries for large datasets, and like these technologies it also requires installation of worker nodes (drillbits).
 However, unlike Impala and Presto, Drill aims to support multiple backing stores (HDFS, HBase, MongoDB), and has a focus on complex nested datasets (like JSON).
-Unfortunately, drill is currently only in Alpha, so it is not widely used.
+I'm unsure how widely used Drill is.
 Drill Provides:

 - ANSI compliant SQL
 - Interoperability with several back-end datastores and metadata-stores (Hive, HBase, MongoDB)